rweigel/units/README.md

 Transcript from telecon to be posted by Tressa at https://drive.google.com/drive/folders/0AMBr_iILRTHRUk9PVA

+Key points:
+* SI_CONVERSION (aka SI_Conversion and SI_conv) in ISTP guidelines has the advantage of being simple, but several issues to consider.
+The conversion for degrees to radians would be 16 digits (ideally) and if we used only it, software would not be able to take a machine readable string in the units the data provider gave to produce a MathML or LaTeX formatted string to put in a document or show on a plot.
+Also, if software understood the relationship between a degree and a radian, there would be no need to carry around a 16 digit string.
+There may be value in having humans compute the SI_CONVERSION to use to validate that a translation of a unit string is correct.
+* (Andriy) I actually would like to have standard like flexible standard which you really don't force people to to provide in some strict form.
+But on that on on at the same time you are able to read.
+I mean that's that's what I really would like to have rather than than all the time going and trying to do some kind of manual.
+Conversion also, but remember maybe some of those units are not even convertible to the old units because they don't have those units.
+(UDUNITS allows cm2, cm^2, cm**2 while VOUnits only cm**2; if we went with VOUnits, more existing unit strings would need to be re-written)
+* Discussed if we want to solve the immediate problem, which is representing existing CDAWeb units in a machine-readable format and adding to SPASE a requirement that Unit strings conform to a standard, or do we want to recommend to IHDEA a standard that should be used.
+There was not a clear answer, and the discussion wandered immediately after this question was raised.
+* There is still some confusion about the fact that "SI" is not a standard for how unit strings are expressed.
+* There is not universal agreement that about the value of having machine readable unit strings.
+* Next step is for people to experiment with VOUnits and UDUNITS.
+* Lee will post a spreadsheet of his unit translations based on [a sed script](https://github.com/spase-group/adapt/blob/2923ea562f297a206c848f345c01df1347f83d91/CDAWEB/variable_attribute_units.sed)

 Email from Doug:
 > I do see some use of CF conventions from my perspective at LASP.
 In-situ measurements from GOES spacecraft in netCDF files come to mind.
 I’ve borrowed some ideas from CF conventions, but I have not seen them used broadly in heliophysics.
 Nothing beyond general guidelines.